 a.
 Claims for loss of personal effects or damages to personal effects are the responsibility of the employee and should be made to the carrier.

 b.
 Loss of or damage to University equipment during travel must be reported to the Unit Head.
-Any claims should be made by the employee in consultation with the Unit Head and the Director of Enterprise Risk Management.
+Any claims should be made by the employee in consultation with the Unit Head and the Office of the Chief Risk Officer.
 Refer to the Off Campus Use of Equipment policy.
 For information on related insurance, refer to the Insurance Coverage - Property and Liability policy.

 c.
 If an airline ticket is purchased using the University corporate travel card, then the employee should be aware of the benefits to be obtained for luggage delay and/or loss.

 Charges for medical and hospital treatment are not reimbursable expenses for employees who have coverage under the University health plan, which provides worldwide travel health insurance coverage for employees when travelling outside of the Province.
-For further information concerning travel health coverage contact the Department of Human Resources and Enterprise Risk Management.
+For further information concerning travel health coverage contact the Department of Human Resources.

 No expenditure on the travel claim designated as "sundry," "miscellaneous," etc., will be permitted.